profile

 In my sacred realms, in opposition to profane domains, I don't want to be efficient or fast.

-Missing the train feels painful only if you are after it. — Nassim Taleb
+Missing the train feels painful only if you run after it. — Nassim Taleb

 Any piece that I write, emails, tweets, articles, posts, no matter where I publish it, you can trust me it comes from my own typed keys, and digested intellectual process.